jieter/django-tables2/README.rst

   and timezones.
 - ``render_table`` can now build and render a table for a queryset, rather than needing to be passed a table instance
+- Table columns created automatically from a model now choose the most appropriate column class

 v0.12.0
 -------